👑 April 2026 New minimum wage rates now in effect. Updated from 1 April 2026.

 Common questions about UK minimum wage rules and rights.

-No. It is illegal for employers to pay workers below the National Minimum Wage or National Living Wage.
+No. It is illegal for employers to pay workers below the National Minimum Wage.
 HMRC enforces compliance and can fine employers up to 200% of underpayment, plus require back payment of all money owed.
-Repeat offenders can be publicly named and shamed by the government.
-Workers can report violations confidentially to HMRC.
+Workers can report violations confidentially to HMRC on 0300 123 1100.

 Yes.
-Apprentices must be paid at least £7.55 per hour in 2026/27.
-The apprentice rate applies to apprentices under 19, and to apprentices aged 19 or over in the first year of their apprenticeship.
-Once an apprentice aged 19+ completes their first year, they are entitled to the standard minimum wage rate for their age group (e.g. £10.00/hr for 18–20 year olds, £12.21/hr for 21+).
+Apprentices must be paid at least £8.00 per hour in 2026/27.
+The apprentice rate applies to apprentices under 19, and to apprentices aged 19+ in the first year of their apprenticeship.
+Once an apprentice aged 19+ completes their first year, they receive the standard age-band rate.

 Yes.
 Workers on zero hours contracts are entitled to minimum wage for every hour worked.
 Employers cannot pay below minimum wage regardless of contract type.
-Zero hours workers also have rights to holiday pay and, if they work regularly, may qualify as workers with additional protections.
-From October 2024, zero hours workers gained new rights to request a guaranteed hours contract.
+Zero hours workers also have rights to holiday pay and may qualify as workers with additional protections.

 No. The National Minimum Wage and National Living Wage are set by the UK Government and apply equally across England, Scotland, Wales and Northern Ireland.
-However, the Living Wage Foundation independently sets a higher voluntary "real living wage" rate (£12.60/hr UK, £13.85/hr London for 2026/27) which some employers choose to pay voluntarily — this has no legal force.
+The Living Wage Foundation sets a higher voluntary rate (£12.60/hr UK, £13.85/hr London) which some employers pay voluntarily — this has no legal force.